-Winter weddings can be so dreamy, this wedding took place just before Christmas.
+If you are looking for winter wedding inspiration take a look at this stunning winter wedding.
 Hampton Manor is the perfect setting for a winter wedding, it doesn’t matter what the weather is doing outside, the house is magical, fires will be lit to keep you cosy and we can really help you to transform The Courtyard into an enchanted winter wonderland (see part 2).

 The bride Rachel and her bridesmaids looked absolutely stunning in their blush dresses, we created bouquets with scented roses in blush and nude.
 The whole look was one of elegance, the colours being soft and tonal.
 The flowers included Earl Grey roses, quicksand and akito roses.

 Deconstructed Arch Hampton in Arden Church

 In the family’s words ‘It’s All about the Arch’.
 So that was our brief and what our amazing team created.
 This arch brought magic to the church in winter and created the most stunning backdrop for Rachel and James to exchange their vows.